 (2) CLO equity positions are entitled to recurring distributions that are generally equal to the remaining cash flow of payments made by underlying securities less contractual payments to debt holders and fund expenses.
 The effective yield is estimated based upon a projection of the amount and timing of these recurring distributions in addition to the estimated amount of the terminal principal payment.
 Effective yields for the Company's CLO equity positions are monitored and evaluated at each recurring reporting date.
-It is the Company's policy to modify the effective yield for each CLO equity position held within the Company's portfolio on a periodic basis.
-Effective yields may also be modified for deal events such as an instance where there is a respective partial sale, add-on, purchase, refinancing or reset involving the CLO equity investment held which results in a material change to future underlying cash flow projections.
+It is the Company's policy to modify the effective yield for each CLO equity position held within the Company's policy to modify the effective april sale, add-on, purchase, refinancing or reset involving the CLO equity investment held which results in a material change to future underlying cash flow projections.
 The estimated yield and investment cost may not be realised.